What Is A Car Bill of Sale in Ontario?

 When selling or buying a vehicle in Ontario, you must be aware of sales taxes.
 A car bill of sale will have a section dedicated to the selling or purchase price of a vehicle, with that price determining how much the buyer has to pay in sales taxes.

-Private sales have retail sales tax (RST) and commercial sales have harmonized sales tax (HST), though both have the same rate of 13%.
-The amount of taxes owed is determined by either the purchase price listed in the bill of sale or the wholesale value of the automobile determined by the Canadian Red Book, whichever is greater.
+The amount of taxes owed is determined by either the purchase price listed in the bill of sale or the wholesale value of the automobile, determined by the Canadian Red Book, whichever is greater.

 How to Write a Bill of Sale

-If you’re selling a car in Ontario, you’ll find a bill of sale ready to be filled up in the Used Vehicle Information Package that you’re legally required to give to a buyer.
+If you’re selling a car in Ontario, you’ll find a bill of sale ready to be filled out in the Used Vehicle Information Package that you’re legally required to give to a buyer.

 As long as a bill of sale has all the required information filled in, it is legally binding.
 Here are the fields that a bill of sale needs to have: